Matilda Mann: Career

 Mann released her first EP in 2019 titled If That Makes Sense.
 The EP led her to open for some notable musicians including Arlo Parks, Beabadoobee, and The Staves.

-In September 2020, Mann released a new song titled Happy Anniversary Stranger.
-The song was the first song released from Mann's then upcoming EP.
-The EP, titled Because I Wanted You To Know, was released in November 2021.
+In September 2020, Mann released a new song titled "Happy Anniversary, Stranger", the first released from Mann's then upcoming EP.
+The EP, titled Because I Wanted You To Know, was released in November 2020.
 In 2021, Mann released her third EP titled Sonder.
 Mann released the song "Doomsday" in April 2021.
-In February 2022, Mann released a new song titled Four Leaf Dream.
-Mann released another new song in April 2022 titled "Nice".
-Mann's most recent release are two singles, "Hell" and "Margaux".